 The Group considers its Board of Directors to be the chief operating decision maker and therefore the segmental disclosures provided in Note 5 are aligned with the monthly reports provided to the Board of Directors.
 The Group's reporting segments are based on the types of services provided.
-Operating segments with similar economic characteristics have been aggregated into three reportable segment is provided in Note 5.
+Operating segments with similar economic characteristics have been aggregated into three reportable segments.
+A description of each reportable segment is provided in Note 5.
 Further information on the business activities of each reportable segment is set out on pages 18 to 26.